 Inspection findings are associated with identified performance deficiencies and also typically relate to violations of NRC requirements.
-Violations associated with green findings are usually described in inspection reports as non-cited violations, if the licensee has placed the issue in its corrective action program.
-A violation associated with a finding having greater than green significance typically is cited as a notice of violation requiring a written response from the licensee detailing reasons for the performance deficiency and immediate and long-term corrective actions.
-Additionally, the NRC verifies that the licensee's corrective actions were adequate through supplemental inspections.
+Violations associated with green findings are usually described in inspection reports as non-cited violations if the licensee has placed the issue in its corrective action program.
+A violation associated with a finding having greater-than-green significance typically is cited as a notice of violation requiring a written response from the licensee detailing reasons for the performance deficiency and immediate and long-term corrective actions.
+Additionally, the NRC performs supplemental inspections to verify that the licensee's corrective actions were adequate.

-The NRC uses its traditional enforcement process to evaluate all inspection findings at CAT I fuel cycle facilities and those violations at commercial nuclear power reactors that have willful aspects, actual safety consequences, or an impact on the regulatory process.
+The NRC uses its traditional enforcement process to evaluate all inspection findings at CAT I fuel cycle facilities.
+The NRC also uses this process to evaluate those violations at commercial nuclear power reactors that resulted in actual safety or security consequences, may impact the ability of the NRC to perform its regulatory oversight function, or those involving willfulness.
 NRC staff categorizes these violations in terms of four levels of severity to show their relative importance or significance.
 It assigns Severity Level (SL) I to the most significant violations.
 SL I violations are those that resulted in, or could have resulted in, serious safety or security consequences.
 SL II violations are those that resulted in, or could have resulted in, or could have resulted in, moderate safety or security consequences.
 SL IV violations are those that are less serious, but are of more than minor concern, that resulted in no or relatively inappreciable potential safety or security consequences.
 For particularly significant violations, the Commission reserves the use of its discretion to assess civil penalties in accordance with Section 234 of the Atomic Energy Act of 1954, as amended.